 The full/half bit selects between full-duplex and half-duplex operation.
-This bit, when reset, forces half-duplex operation.
-When set, it enables full duplex mode.
-In halfduplex mode, no received frames are buffered to memory during transmission.
+This bit, when low, forces half-duplex operation.
+When high, it enables full duplex mode.
+In half-duplex mode, no received frames are buffered to memory during transmission.
 In full-duplex mode, depending on the state of the ADDET2-0 bits, the frames received on the RA or RB bus are buffered into memory even during transmission.
 This includes performing a CRC check on received frames during transmission.